What Are Domain Names? Everything A Website Owner Need To Know [Updated 2020]

-This chapter covers the ins and outs of buying and selling domain names for profit, including how to figure out a good price for your domains, where to sell them, and how to increase their value.
+This section covers the ins and outs of buying and selling domain names for profit, including how to figure out a good price for your domains, where to sell them, and how to increase their value.

-What is Domain Speculation?
+What Is Domain Speculation?

 Domain speculation is the business of buying domain name names — either directly as new registers, or in the aftermarket — and selling them later for profit.

 That's the idea, anyway.
 Many people make a lot of money speculating on domain names.
 But many other people — perhaps more people — end up wasting a lot of money on domain names.
 Speculating is inherently risky — the rewards are high, but they are by no means guaranteed.

 Why Would Someone Speculate on Domain Names

 As they say, "Everybody has to earn a living."